LCTT/TranslateProject/sources/tech/20160630 18 Best IDEs for C+C++ Programming or Source Code Editors on Linux.md

 translating by fw8899
+18 Best IDEs for C/C++ Programming or Source Code Editors on Linux /*
+新人测试，如果给相关人员带来干扰还望谅解。
+translating by WangYueScream
 18 Best IDEs for C/C++ Programming or Source Code Editors on Linux

+*/

 ======================================================================

 C++, an extension of well known C language, is an excellent, powerful and general purpose programming language that offers modern and generic programming features for developing large-scale applications ranging from video games, search engines, other computer software to operating systems.